Cloud-based EHR:

 Cloud-based EHR: 5 real-life examples

-There are many examples of healthcare organizations adopting cloud-based systems to enhance their patient care, help personnel with daily tasks, and increase productivity without spending too much time and resources.
+There are many examples of healthcare organizations adopting cloud-based systems to enhance their patient care, help personnel with daily tasks, and increase productivity while spending less time and resources.

 Novant Health